• Boarding School

 Its spirit reminds me of AIESEC, a youth-led organization which I joined in 2017 until 2020.
 I was a university student at that time, and started as a volunteer in my local chapter.
 Then in 2020, I had the opportunity to work in the global office and became part of the team creating the new design for the brand of AIESEC globally.

-I was so happy to find out that there are organizations that shares the same goal.
+I was so happy to find out that there are organizations that shares similar goal.
 A place where people from different countries, languages, and backgrounds can gather, exchange ideas, and work together to improve the way we live as one, big community.
 Humanity.

 • Welcome